 Finished?
-Log in to Satchel: One and try and complete the activities set by your teachers.
+Log in to Microsoft Teams and try and complete the activities set by your teachers.
 Go to BBC Bitesize Daily Lessons and complete lessons there.
 Watch one of these documentaries on YouTube.

-If you are working on paper, keep it safe and bring it into school when we open.
-If you are working on computer, or you have taken photographs, please email your work to your Head of Year and form tutor.
+If you are working on paper, keep it safe and bring it into school when you return.
+If you have completed your work on a computer, or you have taken photographs, please email your work to your Head of Year and form tutor.

-The Hampstead School Core Activity Programme
+Level 3: The Hampstead School Core Activity Programme

-If your child is struggling to understand the work set on Satchel: One, or has limited access to a computer, they can complete these activities as an alternative.
+If your child is struggling to understand the work set on Microsoft Teams, or is unable to access the internet, they can complete these activities as an alternative.
 They can complete this work on paper or on a computer.

-Art: This year saw the 75th anniversary of VE Day.
+Art: Last year saw the 75th anniversary of VE Day.
 We would like you to talk to your family about VE Day and watch the news and any relevant TV programmes.
 Use what you learn as inspiration for a piece of artwork that commemorates VE Day.
 It could be a painting, drawing, photograph, sculpture or collage.